Fortunatus (book)

-The tale
+The plot of the novel also appears in variants from oral tradition across Europe, Asia, Americas and Africa, which are classified in the international Aarne-Thompson-Uther Index as tale type ATU 566, "The Three Magic Objects and the Wonderful Fruits".

+Tale

 The tale follows the life of a young man named Fortunatus from relative obscurity through his adventures towards fame and fortune; it subsequently follows the careers of his two sons.
 Fortunatus was a native, says the story, of Famagusta in Cyprus, and meeting the goddess of Fortune in a forest received from her a purse which was continually replenished as often as he drew from it.
 With this he wandered through many lands, and at Cairo was the guest of the sultan.
 Among the treasures which the sultan showed him was an old napless hat which had the power of transporting its wearer to any place he desired.
 Of this hat, he feloniously possessed himself and returned to Cyprus, where he led a luxurious life.
 On his death he left the purse and the hat to his sons Ampedo and Andelosia; but they were jealous of each other, and by their recklessness and folly soon fell on evil days.

 Like Miguel de Cervantes' tale Don Quixote, Fortunatus is a tale which marks the passing of the feudal world into the more modern, globalised, capitalist world.
 Not quite a morality tale in the purest sense, it nonetheless was clearly written in order to convey lessons to the reader.
 The moral of the story is obvious: men should desire reason and wisdom before all the treasures of the world.
 It is far too easy, without wisdom, to lose one's fortune, no matter how it was acquired.